-Unless you are an enthusiastic hiker or skier, then the Aosta Valley, nestled in the Italian Alps, is not always high on the list of ‘must-see’ places in Italy.
+Unless you are an enthusiastic hiker or skier, then the Aosta Valley, nestled in the Italian Alps, is not always high on the list of ‘must-see’ places to add to your Italy itinerary.

 This region, for me, is a hidden gem, and taking the time to stop off and take in the jaw-dropping mountain scenery is so worthwhile.